|The seagull is scanning the sea for lunch.|

 |Artistic rendition in the ship’s art gallery.|

-With a one hour time change last night, surprisingly we ended up having had enough sleep for a change.
-After dinner with friends last night, we played a few games of pool.
-I lost again but it was close.
+With a one hour time change last night, surprisingly, we ended up having had enough sleep for a change.
+After dining with friends last night, we played a few games of billiards.
+I lost another one, but it was close.
 Maybe I will catch up to Tom’s skill level by the time this cruise ends two weeks from today.

 |Pristine beach in Perth.|